On kefir, care, and learning to ask for what I actually need

 It lets the people who love you actually reach you.

 My brother already knew what I needed.
-He had driven to the store, read the label, and put it in his refrigerator, behind everything else, where it waited for me.
+He went to the store, read the label, and put it in his refrigerator, behind everything else, where it waited for me.

 Instead, I helped myself to the wrong thing and called it gratitude.